meisben/London_Skyline/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/benisme/pen/zdbwME.
+A repository for a personal website hosted on github pages.

+You can find the link to the website here: [www.benisme.com](www.benisme.com)